jiipeezz/Router-cfg-automation/thesis.md

 Research questions are:

-- What is the best technology/technique to configure a router in this case and why?
+- Is there a better way to configure a router than manually, particularly in this case?
 - How much time can be saved, automation vs manual?
 - How many fewer errors/misconfigurations will occur?